-The Employer shall provide the Union with the combined seniority list, twice per year, on February 1st and August 1st or prior to the commencement of the layoff procedures under Article 13.
-This list shall be in seniority order and include hours worked and classifications.
+The Employer shall provide the Union with the seniority list, four times per year on February 1st, May 1st, August 1st and November 1st, or prior to the commencement of the layoff procedures under Article 13 - Layoff and Recall.

+The list shall be in seniority order and include: hours worked, classifications and indicate whether full-time, part-time or casual.